khanonjs/khanon.js/README.md

 ---

-Find the documentarion in the Khanon.js website:
+Find the documentation in the Khanon.js website:

 http://www.khanonjs.com